 If you want a fantasy novel written, I won’t assign a writer who works only in non-fiction just because they live close to you.

 If you are a business, I will assign only a writer comfortable working with business, who understands how businesses function.

 My single-focused job is to get you the best writer for what you want written.
 Location is not a factor.
 Some of my best friends are maps, but this is business; geography is not my goal.

-If you have money to burn, why not?
-Pay the travel costs.
-But if you want to save money on ghostwriting, never mind geography; just communicate by phone, email or videoconferencing.
+If you have money to burn, pay the travel costs.
+Why not?
+But if you want to save money on ghostwriting, never mind geography, just communicate by phone, email or videoconferencing.